 your marital property was divided, and the nature of your marriage to

-experience in this area of divorce law and are committed to using our
+We have extensive experience in this area of divorce law and are committed

-resources and legal knowledge to help our clients resolve their spousal
+to using our resources and legal knowledge to help our clients resolve

-support cases in a way that provides them with the financial resources
+their spousal support cases in a way that provides them with the financial

-needed to maintain a lifestyle in consideration of the one they had during
+resources needed to maintain a lifestyle in consideration of the one they